Finspire13/DeepReg/docs/source/contributing/docs.md

 where

 - `clean` removes the possible built files.
-- Optionally we can add `SPHINXOPTS="-W"` to fail on any warnings, but we are currently having `document isn't included in any toctree` warning and no better solution has been found yet.
+- Optionally we can add `SPHINXOPTS="-W"` to prevent warnings, but we are currently having `document isn't included in any toctree` warning and no better solution has been found yet.